-- Select File->Save, and name the library shlsclib_tut.mdl.
-All custom libraries must be named shlsclib<string>.mdl.
-Do not name it shlslib, as this name is reserved for the main Synphony Model Compiler library. - Save the library file to a location in your Synphony installation hierarchy. - If necessary, select Edit->Unlock Library.
+- Select File->Save, and name the library shls_tut.mdl.
+All custom libraries must be named shls<string>.mdl.
+Do not name it shlslib, as this name is reserved for the main Synphony Model Compiler library. - Save the library file to the location you want.
+If you store the library in the SMC installation hierarchy, the library will be deleted if you upgrade to a new version of the tool.
+If you want to keep your library, make sure to save it to a location outside the installation hierarchy. - If necessary, select Edit->Unlock Library.
 When you first save or open a Simulink library, the lock protects it from accidental changes.
 If you intend to modify the file, you must unlock the library.